-Bridging the generation gap in your workplaceon 30 August 2019 for Clients
+Bridging the generation gap in your workplaceon 30 August 2019 for Companies

 In recent years, many workplaces have seen a profound change; for the first time in history, four generations of employees can be found around the meeting table.
 As each generation has its own preferred communication styles, fostering inter-generational collaboration has become a pressing challenge for employers who want to onboard and integrate tech talent.
 The stakes are high; miscommunication and frustration can lead to lower productivity and even conflict.
 But for managers who succeed, the rewards are great.